Bushra-KB/Bushra-KB/README.md

 ## :raising_hand_man: About Me:

 - 👋 Hello there!, I am **Bushra KM.**
-- 🔭 A passionate Full Stack developer from Ethiopia.
+- 🖥️ A passionate **_Full Stack developer_** from Ethiopia.
-- 🎓 I'have **BSc.** in *Electrical and Computer Engineering*, and **MSc.** in *Computer Engineering*. <u>underlined text</u>
+- 🎓 I've a **BSc.** in *"Electrical and Computer Engineering"*, and an **MSc.** in *"Computer Engineering"*.
-- 🌱 I’m passionate about programming and engage with it every day.
+- 📝 I’m passionate about programming and engage with it every day.
 Addicted to Coding.
-- 👯 I’m looking to collaborate on ATS, NLP tools for ethiopian languages
+- 🧑‍🤝‍🧑 I’m looking to collaborate on ATS, NLP tools for ethiopian languages
 - 💬 You can ask me about ... any thing
 - 📫 How to reach me: "bushra.kmb@gmail.com"